aztekas/sykehusbygg/README.md

     `pipx install uv`

+3. Clone this repo and enter the repo folder (root)

-3. Setup virtual environment
+4. Setup virtual environment

-    Run this command in your repo root:
+    Run this command:

     `uv sync`